senthilmkumar/readCookie/README.md

 # readCookie
-This projecy will read website cookie
+This project will read website cookie